GoldFrite/PentagoneII_Launcher/README.md

 ### Warning !

-The *package.json* is only for Windows!
-The macOS version is available [there](build/macos-package.json).

 This Launcher is based on another Launcher that I created, but this last one is not available on GitHub.

 This Launcher is under *GNU AGPLv3* licence, so you can clone it for your own project.
 For more informations, please check the *LICENSE* file.